francesca-git/EU28-ForestMng-Climate/README.md

 in the model.
 - A *readme.md* file with a further detailed description of the .csv files.

-Folders:

-- **z_analysis**
-	- *z_SAR_data_full-table.csv*: table with the z values sent by the corresponding author of Drakare et al. (2005).
-	- *z_originals_Drakare _2005_SITable1.csv*: table available in the SI of Drakare et al. (2005).
-	- *z_analysis.xlxs*: .xlxs file with some tests on z.
-	- Some plots.
-	- *readme.md*: file describing the folder content in further detail.
-- **rr_zz** (rr = response ratio)
-	- .Rdata files containing the results of the calculation of rr and z values with both approaches: static (no bootstrapping) and bootstrapping (bs).
-For rr, there are different files for rr for forest management and for the other land uses.
-	Additionally, there is a .csv file with the response ratios for forest management (as for there only global values are available).
-	- *readme.md*: file describing the folder content in further detail.
+Folders (see the readme.md file in each folder for further details):

+- **z_analysis**: it contains the raw files then processed to obtain the z values used as input in the model for the calculation of the impacts and some analyses.
+- **rr_zz** (rr = response ratio): it contains the data on response ratios and z values used as input in the model for the calculation of the impacts.
+The files result from the application of the functions in *scripts/model/parameters_calculation.R*, *scripts/model/bootstrapping.R* and
+*scripts/data_preparation* to the .csv files in *data/model_parameters/ecoregions_data/*.
-- **VS** (VS = vulnerability scores)
-	- *Global_Regional_species-lost_LCImpact.csv*: .csv with the global and regional CFs of LC-Impact used to calculate the vulnerability scores for plants.
+- **VS** (VS = vulnerability scores): it contains the raw and processed files used to obtain the VS (vulnerability scores) for plants usign the scripts *scripts/VS_plants.R*.
-	- *VS_plants_LU.csv*: .csv file with the VS as ratio between global CFs and regional CFs
-	- *VS_plants.csv*: .csv file with the average of VS per land use.
-	- *original-files/*: folder containing the excel worksheets of the LC-Impact methodology.
-	- *readme.md*: file describing the folder content in further detail.
-	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.

 #### data/land_use_data

-Folders:

-- **areas_base**
-	- .csv files containing the land use areas sent by Fulvio di Fulvio (IIASA) which were obtained with the GLOBIOM model.
-	- *analysis*: folder containing files where some data have been looked at in more detail.
-	- *OriginalFiles/*: folder containing the original files sent by IIASA with data on areas and on volume harvested.
-	- *Baseline/*: folder containing raw files with data on the Baseline scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
-	- *SharedEffort/*: folder containing raw files with data on the SharedEffort scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+This folder contains the raw data from GLOBIOM on areas and biomass harvested, as well as the .csv files prepared to be used in the processing function that tidies and matches the areas (*scripts/data_preparation/do_tidy_match.R*).

+Folders (see the readme.md file in each folder for further details):

-	- *LowerIntensity/*: folder containing raw files with data on the LowerIntensity scenario prepared to be used in the scripts main.R through the do_tidy_match.R function
+- **areas_base**: it contains the raw data from GLOBIOM on areas and biomass harvested, as well as the .csv files prepared to be used in the processing function that tidies and matches the areas (*scripts/data_preparation/do_tidy_match.R*).
-		(this scenario was used only for testing and is not included in the final manuscript).
-	- *readme.md*: file providing an overview of the scenarios and the acronyms used in GLOBIOM.
-	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.

-- **areas_processed**
-	- *readme.md*: file describing the folder content in further detail.
-	- .RData files: results of the tidying up process made through the function do_tidy_match.R called in main.R.
-	- *notimber/Baseline/*, *notimber/SharedEffort/* and *notimber/LowerIntensity/*: folders containing the.csv files
-	resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R.
-	- *timber/Baseline/*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.
-	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.
-- AREAS USER
+- **areas_processed**: it contains the results of the process used to match the areas of the two GLOBIOM models: the main model which projects global future land use and a model specific for EU internal wood and energy crops production and EU forest biomass import and export, as described in the maniscript.
+The scripts used to produce the areas are in *scripts/data_preparation* and are called in the section "Preparation of the areas" in the file main.R

 ### scripts

 Files:

 - *readme.md*: file describing the folder content in further detail.
 - *set_directories.R*: script called in main.R that creates variables containing the paths to folders/files (e.g.
 	the path to the results, to the plots, to the aggregated data, etc).